Professionalism in the Workplace

 How to Conduct Yourself on the Job

 Professionalism is defined as an individual's conduct at work.
 In spite of the word's root, this quality is not restricted to what we describe as "the professions," which are typically careers that require a lot of education and have high earnings associated with them.
 Many cashiers, maintenance workers, and waitresses can demonstrate a high level of this trait, although these occupations require minimal training and employees have modest earnings.
+An equal number of doctors, lawyers, and engineers—often called professionals—can display very little.

 You may wonder if anyone will even notice if you don't demonstrate professional behavior at work.
 As long as you do your job well, who cares?
 It turns out your boss, customers, and co-workers do.
 They will notice if you lack this quality and it could have severe consequences for your career.
 To discount the importance of professionalism would be a big mistake.
 It can affect your chances for advancement or even the ability to keep your job.